muratk5n/thirdwave/en/README.md

 leave..
 Despite the Ukrainian army's rapid counter-offensive, Russian forces still occupy vast swathes of Ukraine, including much of Donetsk and Luhansk, the two regions that make up the Donbas.
-Cities in the Ukrainian-held parts of the Donetsk region suffer regular shelling, suffering significant damage to infrastructure"
+Cities in the Ukrainian-held parts of the Donetsk region suffer regular shelling"

 ---